creativepulse/miniutils/docs/file_manager.md

 The first thing you will notice is a list of directories and files, like the one you usually see with MS Windows Explorer or OS X Finder.

-You can move into directories, edit and upload files.
+You can move into directories, edit and create/upload files.
 You can use the controls on the top of the page to move back to parent directories.

 ## 2. Configuration variables